ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

-For advanced scenarios, this analyzer also supports "transitivity" -- you can declare that an entire method of yours is platform-specific, eliminating the need for any checks inside, but forcing you to check before invoking the method.
+For advanced scenarios, this analyzer also supports "transitivity" -- you can declare that an entire method of yours is platform-specific, eliminating the need for any checks inside, but forcing you to check before invoking your method.
-It also supports "feature flags" -- you can declare that a given field or property embodies the result of calling ApiInformation.IsTypePresent, so that checking this field is as good as calling it directly.
+It also supports "feature flags" -- you can declare that a given field or property embodies the result of calling ApiInformation.IsTypePresent, so that checking this field is as good as calling IsTypePresent directly.

 The analyzer does have a few false positives, in cases where you've written your own idiosyncratic style of adaptive checks that are technically valid but aren't conventional.
-And it has quite a few false negatives, where your method does some the wrong adaptivity check.
+And it has quite a few false negatives, where your method does an adaptivity check but checks for the wrong thing.
 That's because there are too many reasonable ways to do adaptivity check and the analyzer can't possibly reason about them all, so it errs on the side of permissiveness.

 In the end, the analyzer makes sure you're doing adaptivity in a good standard easy-to-read coding pattern.
 Its goal is to make sure you didn't flat-out forget